awslabs/fhir-works-on-aws-deployment/USING_MULTI_TENANCY.md

 **Note:** Updating an existing (single-tenant) stack to enable multi-tenancy is a breaking change.
 Multi-tenant deployments use a different data partitioning strategy that renders the old, single-tenant, data inaccessible.
 If you wish to switch from single-tenant to a multi-tenant model, it is recommended to create a new multi-tenant stack and then migrate the data from the old stack.
+Switching from multi-tenant to a single-tenant model is also a breaking change.

 ## Tenant identifiers

 Tenants are identified by a tenant Id in the auth token.
+A tenant Id is a string that can contain alphanumeric characters, dashes, and underscores and have a maximum length of 64 characters.

 There are 2 ways to include a tenant Id in the auth token:

 1. Add the tenant Id in a custom claim.
 This is the recommended approach.
 The default configuration adds the tenant Id on the `custom:tenantId` claim